Zuehlke/software-engineering-corner/drafts/instant-page-navigation-with-speculation-rules.md

 # Conclusion

-In summary, the **Speculation Rules API** offers exciting opportunities to enhance the performance of Multi-Page Applications (MPAs) by intelligently pre-rendering or prefetching content, making future navigations feel nearly instantaneous.
+In summary, the **Speculation Rules API** offers exciting opportunities to enhance the performance of Multi-Page Applications (MPAs) by intelligently pre-rendering or pre-fetching content, making future navigations feel nearly instantaneous.
 With proper implementation, this API can significantly improve user experience.